 Gage Bell considered Ryan Dane the one that got away—except he never pursued Ryan in the first place.
-He’s done trying to ignore the way Ryan makes him feel, and an incident on the track has given him the right incentive to find the sweetness he’s always known was in Ryan’s arms.
-If Ryan will give him an inch and let him take the wheel, Gage is ready to run the right man over and over again.
+He’s done trying to ignore the way Ryan makes him feel.
+Now an incident on the track has given him the right incentive to find the sweetness he’s always known he could find in Ryan’s arms.
+If Ryan will give him an inch and let him take the wheel, Gage is ready to run to the right man over and over again.

 EXCERPT FROM SWEET IN HIS ARMS

 ©Wendi Zwaduk and Megan Slayer, 2016, All Rights Reserved

 Gage licked his lips.
 He could do this.
 If he could pass in the turn with cars three wide, he could tell Ryan how he felt and ask him out.